“That I may know him and the power of his resurrection, and the fellowship of his sufferings, being conformed to his death.”

 The gospel is powerful to Christians who are in the process of being saved from sin daily.

 “And what is the exceeding greatness of His power toward us who believe, according to the working of His mighty power which He worked in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly places.”
 (Eph.
 1:19,20)

 These verses are part of Paul’s prayer that God would enable the Ephesians to know Christ better.
 They would know him better if they knew His power for their daily lives.
-The mighty power that raised Jesus out from the tomb of Joseph of Arimathaea is the power that can enable a believer to live his Christian life.
+The mighty power that raised Jesus out from Joseph of Arimathaea’s tomb is the power that can enable a believer to live his Christian life.

 “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us” (Eph.
 3:20).
 God’s power works supernaturally in the believer’s daily life.

 “Who are kept by the power of God through faith for salvation ready to be revealed in the last time” (1 Peter 1:5).
 God keeps our salvation unto eternity through His power, not ours.

 We have the power of the resurrection of Christ for our daily lives.